My Haiti Journal

 My heart races

-All of this over looking the Caribbean sea, and how beautiful and
+All of this overlooking the Caribbean sea, and how beautiful and

 treacherous is she.

-They look at me a familiar face,
+They look at me a familiar faces,

 They smile at me.
 And say that I’m pretty.